jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 psql
 ```

+Notice how we can connect without a password.
+This is because Postgres has authenticated by username, which it assumes is secured.

 Inside Postgres prompt, create a new Postgres user with the same name as the user we created earlier, "postgres_user".

 ```sql